teocci/RealtimeBoard/README.md

         <td> </td>
         <td> </td>
     </tr>
+    ```

     The new row contains a Send Snapshot button to send a binary snapshot of the canvas to the connected peers.
-The defineImageBinary method in whiteboard.js is invoked when the button is clicked.
+The `defineImageBinary` method in `board.js` is invoked when the button is clicked.

-    Open MyWhiteboard.java and add the following method that will send the binary data to peers when the endpoint receives a message with binary data.
+6. Open `BoardServer.java` and add the following method that will send the binary data to peers when the endpoint receives a message with binary data.

+    ```
     @OnMessage
     public void broadcastSnapshot(ByteBuffer data, Session session) throws IOException {
         System.out.println("broadcastBinary: " + data);